-This delicious Moroccan taqine recipe has been adapted for use in a pressure cooker.
+This delicious Moroccan taqine recipe can be prepared in a pressure cooker, conventional pot or traditional clay tagine.
+Directions are included for all methods.
 Fragrant with ginger and saffron, it's a personal favorite of mine.
-Beef or goat may be substituted for the lamb.
+Goat meat may be substituted for the lamb or beef.

 The recipe calls for artichoke bottoms.
 See How to Clean Artichoke Bottoms if you plan to use fresh artichokes, which is preferred in Morocco.
 Frozen artichoke bottoms may also be used.

 The cooking time reflects a Moroccan preference for peas stewed until very tender.
 This allows the peas to fully absorb the flavorful sauce.
-Double the cooking times indicated if using a Dutch oven or pot.
+Double the cooking times indicated if using a Dutch oven or pot, and allow even more time if slow-cooking in a tagine.

 Serves 4 to 6.